Types of Financial Aid

 Graduate students in master’s, doctoral, or gainful employment programs are eligible, depending on their FAFSA information, to receive:

-• Federal Direct Unsubsidized — up to $20,500 (Doctor of Psychology students may be eligible for an increased annual loan limit)
+- Federal Direct Unsubsidized: Up to $20,500 (Doctor of Psychology students may be eligible for an increased annual loan limit)

-Loan Exit Requirements
+Loan Counseling Requirements

 Private Student Loans